guardian/identity-processes/formstack-baton-requests/README.md

 3. Performs a check to see if the status in the `UpdateDynamoResponse` is `Completed`, if it's not, the `UpdateDynamoHandler` is triggered again to continue the update.
 If a `Completed` status is found, the update branch is completed for that account's token.
 4. Once updates are completed for both tokens, a the `FormstackPerformRerHandler` is triggered (see more information on this lambda below).

+### FormstackUpdateDynamo
+The `FormstackUpdateDynamo` step function is not used in regular operations and can only be triggered manually.

+This is just a convenience tool for devs to trigger partial dynamodb updates in situations where fully updating in one go causes problems (usually related to formstack api limits or lambda timeouts).
+The RAR and SAR state machines do full updates as they need to work with recent data.
+If there's too many submissions to process (usually because it hasn't run in a while) the process can be blocked if the state machines fail this first step.

+Developers can use this state machine to break down a big full update into multiple smaller partial ones.
+Each advancing the "lastUpdated" date by a smaller time increment instead of jumping to the current time.

+The input to this state machine accepts a `maxUpdateSeconds` parameter that represents the number of seconds worth of data that we are going to bring into dynamo.

+For example if the state machine is triggered with `"maxUpdateSeconds": 300` then the submissions for the 5 minutes after the current "last updated" date will be inserted into dynamo and the "last updated" date will be moved forward by 5 minutes.

+**Important note**: As this is rarely used, before triggering this step machine please make sure the [hard coded parameters](cloud-formation.yaml#L642-L651) in the step function match the values hard coded in [FormstackSarHandler.initiate](src/main/scala/com/gu/identity/formstackbatonrequests/sar/FormstackSarHandler.scala#L20-L29) to ensure they replicate what the regular process would do.
 ## Lambdas

 ### UpdateDynamoHandler